 4. Easton Beast X Hybid

-We should also note, this bat is not too ethnically legs until January 1st of 2018.
+We should also note, this bat is not technically required until January 1st of 2018.

 If you’d like a wood bat to swing in fall ball—specifically for strength training and a focus on good mechanics—the composite wood Baum Bat is a must have.
 It is nearly unbreakable and has great performance.
 Unfortunately, it is not an inexpensive bat, but you’ll only need to buy one for your entire life anyway, as it won’t break like other wood bats.